ai-forever/MERA/docs/dataset_cards/en/multiq.md

 ### Data Instances

-Each dataset sample consists of two texts (the main one and the supporting one), and a question based on these two texts.
+Each dataset sample consists of two texts (the main and the supporting ones) and a question based on these two texts.
 Below is an example from the dataset:

 ```
 {